Functions & Closures

 Functions in BioLang are first-class values.
 They can be assigned to variables, passed as arguments, and returned from other functions.
-BioLang supports named function declarations, anonymous lambdas, closures, default parameters, and variadic arguments.
+BioLang supports named function declarations, anonymous lambdas, and closures that capture their environment.

 Function Declarations

 Functions are declared with the fn keyword.
-The return type is optional
+The return value is the

 # Simple function